rw-hsma-fpga/grub-switch/README.md

 When using several USB flash drives for the boot choices (small, old ones will do), no further hardware is necessary.

 *GRUB* does not need to be patched, rebuilt or reinstalled.
 The employed extension of **grub.cfg** is robust against unavailable or malformed data.
-Any unexpected choices or scripts will just lead to the regular, unchanged *GRUB* boot menu.
+Any unexpected choices or scripts will be ignored.
+You can always get to the regular *GRUB* boot menu.

 ### 2. USB device firmware